denisse-orellana/bellabeat_case/README.md

 <p align="center"><img width="100%" src="./images/hours_vs__calories.png"></p>

+Each hour reveals that the most active hours are from 17 to 19 p.m.
+The most active is 18 p.m., when people have the maximum heart rate (86), burn the maximum calories (191), and take the maximum steps of the day (1110).

+The lowest activity takes place during the night at 3 p.m., when people have the minimum heart rate (60), burn the minimum calories (71), and take the minimum steps (31), while most of them are asleep.

+In the middle of the day, people take 1035 steps with a heart rate of 84 and burn 166 calories.
+This data is close to the average reviewed in the Summary before.

 #### Steps vs. Heart Rate vs. Calories

 <p align="center"><img width="100%" src="./images/steps_vs_heart_vs_calories.png"></p>

-Each hour reveals that the most active hours are the 17 pm, 18 pm and 19 pm hour, being 18 the highest where people have the maximum heart rate (86), burnt the maximum calories (191), and take the maximum steps of the day (1110).

-The lowest activity takes place during the night at 3 pm where the people have the minimum heart rate (60), burnt the minimum calories (71) and take the minimum steps (31) while most of them are asleep.

-In the middle of the day, people take 1035 steps with a heart rate of 84 and burnt 166 calories.
-This data is close to the average reviewed in the Summary before.

-The last chart __Steps vs. Heart Rate vs. Calories__, describes the positive relation between the number of steps and the heart rate and calories.
+The chart __Steps vs. Heart Rate vs. Calories__, describes the positive relation between the number of steps and the heart rate and calories.

 ### 5. Share